 “What’s relief day?”
 I asked, remembering Rooi’s cheery voice shouting the words as she ran out.

 “Relief Day is our day off.
-We can do anything we want except leaving base like the other soldiers,” Echo explained.
+We can do anything we want except leave the base like the other soldiers,” Echo explained.
 “It’s our little reprieve from the shouting of instructors.
 When we get back into the swing of things, Relief Day will become your favourite day of the week.”

 “What do you guys do then?”